Updated in 2026

 You can also do this as a preventative cleaning.

 MIAQ says to do this every two years as you might not see the mold unless you open this up and take a flashlight to it.
-You can do this every year if you are sensitive to mold.

 If you are there for the installation, make sure the condensation tube is not too small.
 It should have a straightforward route out and where it empties should be easily accessible for you.